With CLion, you can write style definitions in CSS as well as in various languages that compile into it, such as Sass

 Show color icons in the gutter

 By default, CLion displays color icons in the gutter.
-If they are for some reason hidden, you can return them at any time.
+If they are hidden, you can return them at any time.

 In the Common area, select the Color preview checkbox.

 Viewing the styles applied to a tag

 In HTML and XHTML files, CLion can show you all the styles applied to an arbitrary tag.